ajonesfarmer/ISA616-Project2/README.md

 40.  survey_pref_loc: text, survey, student reported whether working in preferred location
 41.  survey_salary: numeric, survey, student reported salary
 42.  survey_state: text, survey, student reported state in which job is located

+# The rest of this document

+Below I include introductory material on using GitHub for your convenience.

 # :wave: The Basics of GitHub